multiprocessio/datastation/ARCHITECTURE.md

 ### ./shared/languages

-This is where all supported languages are defined.
+This is where all supported languages are defined and where their libraries for interacting with DataStation are defined.